Coderadodo/React-Multi-Pages/README.md

+ I built this data security website in React JS.
+With react packages such as "React Icons" and "React Router Dom " multiple pages React application.
+The homepage features a full width image background hero component.
+ Also re-using functional components on different pages.
+React-scroll package installed to simply add smooth scrolling.

-# Getting Started with Create React App
+Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).